ksemal/DishApp/README.md

 * Room persistence library to allow for more robust database access
 * Pallette library to extract the dominant color from images on the dish details screen
 * RecyclerView for list of dishes with item click listener interface
-* Retrofit + RxJava - HTTP client to prepare API call guerry and asynchronous fetch data from spoonacular API using observable sequences
+* Retrofit + RxJava - HTTP client to prepare API call query and asynchronous fetch data from spoonacular API using observable sequences
 * Share feature for dish details screen
 * Work manager to schedule periodic app notifications